tmobile/magtape/README.md

 ### Certificate Trust

-Make sure you've patched the ValidatingWebhookConfiguration with the Kubernetes CA bundle.
-If this is not done the required trust between the K8s API and Webhook will not exist and the Webhook won't work correctly.
-More info is [here](#installation)
+The ValidatingWebhookConfiguration needs to have a CA Bundle that includes the CA that signed the TLS cert used to secure the MagTape webhook.
+If this is not done the required trust between the K8s API and webhook will not exist and the webhook won't function correctly.
+More info is available [here](docs/install.md#root-ca)

 ### Access MagTape API from local machine